Senoirpro/Product-recommendation-for-e-commerce/README.md

 - [ ] Machine learning
 >     1 - Import the data
 >     2 - Clean the data - Preprocessing
->            - Use the preprocessing steps used in the kaggle notebooks
+>            - Used the preprocessing steps
 >            - Visualizations and explanations are show which features are important
 >     3 - Split data.
 Training Set/Test Set
 >     4 - Create a Model